Tree Frederick FAQs

 If I bought a tree last year, can I buy a tree this year?

-Why isn't Red Maple on your list?
+Why aren't red maple trees on your list?

 How fast will my tree grow?

 - Tree growth can be impacted by many factors!
 Typically, resource availability and sunlight are the biggest factors.
 Some species grow slower on average to favor strength, like oaks for example.
-Other are more likely to grow faster, like Red Buds, Tulip Poplars, and Sycamores.
+Other species are more likely to grow faster, like Red Buds, Tulip Poplars, and Sycamores.

 How do I decide what tree is best for my yard?